 There up ahead, the lights of our house.
 Home!
 We cross the empty lot where a new house was going in, following a faint path were dozens of small feet had worn the rotting leaves down to the soil.
 We clicked off the flashlight, whispering there in the dark about Great Pumpkins and Ghosts, where overhead, Chestnut trees thinned against the skies.

-We probably didn't even look back as we ran out.
+We probably didn't even look back as we ran out to start our night of fun.
 But if we had, we would have seen her standing there, evanescent and forlorn, even as she put a smile on her face and waved, so we'd venture forth with hope, not fear.